eflumerf/styleguide/dune-daq-cppguide.md

 Pairs and tuples may be appropriate in generic code where there are not specific meanings for the elements of the pair or tuple.
 Their use may also be required in order to interoperate with existing code or APIs.

+### Structs vs. Pairs and Tuples [DUNE VERSION]

+Prefer to use a `struct` instead of a pair or a tuple whenever the elements can have meaningful names.

+Exception: Pairs and tuples may be appropriate in generic code where there are not specific meanings for the elements of the pair or tuple.
+Their use may also be required in order to interoperate with existing code or APIs.

 <span id="Multiple_Inheritance"></span>